AguaClara/team_resources/README.md

 # Team Resources
-This repository is for all general team resources like the syllabus and roster
+This repository is for all general team resources including the syllabus, roster, and purchasing guide.